Matty-El/urban-attiva/README.md

       "ExposeHeaders": []
   }
 ]
-5. Still in permissions, select bucket policy:
+5. Under permissions, select bucket policy:
->* Generate bucket policy and copy the bucket ARN
+-   Generate bucket policy and copy the bucket ARN
 >* Choose S3 Bucket Policy as type of policy
 >* For Principle enter *
 >* Paste ARN copied from above